Graham Cross

 Graham Frederick Cross (born 15 November 1943) is a former professional footballer and cricketer.
-He is the record appearance holder for Leicester City, making 599 appearances for the club in all competitions.
+He is the record appearance holder for Leicester City, making 600 appearances for the club in all competitions (as Community Shield now considered a full appearance).

 Football career

 Cross was born in Leicester.
 He spent most of his career playing for Leicester City originally as an inside forward, then later as a centre-half and occasionally a right half.
-At Leicester he holds the record for the most appearances for the club with 599 between 1961 and 1975.
+At Leicester he holds the record for the most appearances for the club with 600 between 1961 and 1975.
 He went on to join Brighton & Hove Albion and then Preston North End.
 He made the record number of appearances for the England Under 23 side but never made a full international appearance.

 Cricket career

 Cross also represented Leicestershire as a right-handed batsman and a right-arm medium-fast bowler between 1961 and 1977.
 In 83 first-class matches, he scored 2,079 runs (average 18.39), highest score 78 with eight fifties and 61 catches.
 He took 92 wickets (average 29.95), best bowling 4/28.
-In 51 ListA matches, he scored 701 runs (average 20.61), highest score 57* with three fifties and 17 catches.
+In 51 List A matches, he scored 701 runs (average 20.61), highest score 57 not out with three fifties and 17 catches.
 He took 63 wickets (average 20.23), best bowling 4/11.

-Appearing irregularly because of his football commitments, Cross was nevertheless a good enough player to find a place in Ray Illingworth's successful county side of the late '70s.
+Appearing irregularly because of his football commitments, Cross was nevertheless a good enough player to find a place in Ray Illingworth's successful county side of the mid '70s.
+He was a member of the Leicestershire team that won the Benson & Hedges Cup in 1975.
 Cross's last appearance came when the side was stricken by illness in May 1977.
 A scratch side had to be assembled to play Hampshire at Grace Road in the B&H Cup.
-Showing his habitual adaptability, he kept wicket for the only time during his career.
+Showing his characteristic adaptability, he kept wicket for the only time during his career.